 - Does this piece of clothing reflect how I want others to perceive me and how I perceive myself?

-Once you start decluttering, it’s likely that you will come across pieces you absolutely want to keep, pieces you definitely don’t need anymore, and pieces that sit somewhere in the middle.
+Once you start decluttering, it’s likely that you’ll come across pieces you absolutely want to keep, pieces you definitely don’t need anymore, and pieces that sit somewhere in the middle.

-Parting with items can also be made easier if you find them a new owner to give them a second lease of life.
-You could donate clothing to your local charity shop or sell them through online marketplaces like eBay.
-For more tips and advice on having a clear-out, you might want to check out our articles How to declutter and reorganise your home and How to make money from your clutter.
+Parting with items can also be made easier if you find a new owner to give them a second lease on life.
+You could donate clothing to your local charity shop or sell them through online marketplaces like eBay or Vinted.

 2. Give yourself some breathing room to get used to having fewer clothes